Clever Laziness

 Software

-• VS Code - Honestly, I’ve tried all the editors at this point.
+• VS Code - Honestly, I’ve tried every editors at this point.
 This is by far the most decent one.
 It is solid enough, way too customizable, and integrates perfectly with all my tooling.

 • Alacritty - Best cross-platform terminal.
 Solid and performant.